Judicial Integrity in Moldova

 Freedom House partner Center for Investigative Journalism (CIJM) educates and mentors journalists to improve their capacity to report and analyze challenges facing the justice sector.
 Through a training and mentorship program and support for investigative reporting, CIJM's network of journalists has shed light on some key issues, including the connections between kinship, friendship, and nepotism in the justice sector; judges' low salaries and their major debt to the judicial system due to issues in the system; and legal abuse facing people with psycho-social disabilities.
 Two recently published journalistic investigations (in Romanian) are available below.

-CIJM's team of journalists also manages an interactive “Judicial Corruption Map” where citizens may report on instances of corruption throughout Moldova.
-CIJM's team investigates these complaints and produces in-depth articles on their findings.
+CIJM's team of journalists also managed an interactive “Judicial Corruption Map” where citizens may report on instances of corruption throughout Moldova.
+CIJM's team investigated these complaints and produced in-depth articles on their findings.
 This activity was supported under the INL-sponsored Mobilizing Civil Society to Support Judicial Integrity in the Republic of Moldova project.

-Under the INL-sponsored project, Freedom House partner Ziarul de Garda also raises the profile of the issue of selective justice by producing and distributing print and online multimedia products throughout Moldova’s regions.
-Ziarul de Garda’s publications are distributed in both Romanian and Russian languages, serving as a vital source of information on justice sector issues for Moldova’s Russian-speaking population.
+Under the INL-sponsored project, Freedom House partner Ziarul de Garda (ZDG) also raised the profile of the issue of selective justice by producing and distributing print and online multimedia products throughout Moldova’s regions.
+Ziarul de Garda’s publications were distributed in both Romanian and Russian languages, serving as a vital source of information on justice sector issues for Moldova’s Russian-speaking population.
 Articles published by ZDG include: